table106/buckshot/README.md

 hello\
 making a lil thingy here\
 basically,\
-buckshot roulette (da game)
+buckshot roulette (da game)\
-but as a console app (because i suck and cant do 3d :nerd:)
+but as a console app because i suck and cant do 3d

 ## info